uva-linklab/nexusedge/platform/device-manager/handlers/estimote-scanner/README.md

 # Estimote Scanner
-Scans for estimotes and publishes the sensor data on the MQTT topic "gateway-data".
+Handler for obtaining data from estimotes.